John Swinney: 2003 leadership challenge

 Following the results of the 2003 Scottish Parliament election, Bill Wilson, a party activist, became convinced that a change of direction was needed by the SNP leadership.
-After discussing this with various SNP members, he was persuaded to contest the leadership himself and launched a challenge against the Swinney.
+After discussing this with various SNP members, he was persuaded to contest the leadership himself and launched a challenge against Swinney.
 Wilson ran a campaign attacking Swinney's proposals for party reform, which he claimed would centralise power and impoverish local branches.
 Wilson also challenged Swinney to a series of debates, although Swinney refused to take part.

 The election was yet another fight between the party's fundamentalists and gradualists, with Wilson attacking Swinney's proposal for a referendum on independence before pursuing negotiations with the British government.
 Wilson argued that as soon as the SNP can form a government it should pursue negotiations to end the union.
-Cunningham called Wilson was a "stalking horse" candidate put forward to "weaken and damage" the leadership.

 The election was held at the party's 69th annual conference, and saw Swinney winning a massive victory over Wilson.
-Moves in support of Wilson's proposition of pursuing independence negotiations without a referendum were thrown out at the party conference, and Swinney won significant policy battles over imposing a monthly levy on party MP's, MSP's, and MEP's.
+Moves in support of Wilson's proposition of pursuing independence negotiations without a referendum were thrown out at the party conference, and Swinney won significant policy battles over imposing a monthly levy on party MPs, MSPs, and MEPs.
 In a surprise result, the new central membership system was also approved.
 The membership changes had been a key issue of attack from Wilson.
 Soon afterwards, the party's National Executive Committee decided to suspend and then expel Campbell Martin.
 He had backed Wilson's leadership challenge and had continued to be overtly critical of Swinney's leadership, resulting in disciplinary action.
 This was the last SNP election to use the delegate voting method.
 Future elections would be based on a one-person-one-vote postal vote system.

 Scottish independence

 In September 2003 he urged SNP activists to ask the public, "Do you want independence, yes or no?
 And then tell the Brits to get off."
-A spokesman for Scottish Labour condemned the Swinney's use of language and said, "There is no place in Scotland for his brand of extreme nationalism."
+A spokesman for Scottish Labour condemned Swinney's use of language and said, "There is no place in Scotland for his brand of extreme nationalism."